+, born on //, shall not be

+Signature Date

-, born on/, shall not be required to Student's First Name Student's Middle Name Student's Last Name complete and submit a Free Application for Federal Student Aid (FAFSA) prior to graduating from high school.
-I am: i mii.
+required to Student's First Name Student's Middle Name Student's Last Name complete and submit a Free Application for Federal Student Aid (FAFSA) prior to graduating from high school.

+I am:

 The student's parent or legal guardian or a person standing in loco parentis to the student, and I authorize the student to decline to complete and submit a FAFSA.

 A student who is 19 years of age or older or an emancipated minor and I am declining to complete and submit a FAFSA.

 The high school principal or the high school principal's designee who has determined that there is good cause to authorize the student to decline to complete and submit a FAFSA.

-Signature Date Poturn to Local School Do Not Poturn to NDE
+Return to Local School-Do Not Return to NDE